A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Introduction

 For a long time, mathematical models have been developed that simulate the processes involved in wound healing.
-These models, \citep{Tranquillo,Olsen1995,McDougall,KoppenolThesis,Dallon1999,Barocas} to name a few, predict the behavior of experimental and clinical wounds, and gain insight into which elements of the wound healing response might have a substantial influence on the contraction.
-The majority of the models can be placed into one of three categories: continuum hypothesis-based models, discrete cell-based models and hybrid models \citep{KoppenolThesis}.
-One of the subcategories of the continuum hypothesis-based models are the mechano-(bio)chemical models.
-These models together with hybrid models served as a basis for the morphoelastic model that we use in this study and that is developed by \cite{Koppenol2017a}.
+These models, \cite{Barocas,Dallon1999,KoppenolThesis,McDougall,Olsen1995,Tranquillo} to name a few, predict the behavior of experimental and clinical wounds, and gain insight into which elements of the wound healing response might have a substantial influence on the contraction.
+The majority of the models can be placed into one of three categories: continuum hypothesis-based models, discrete cell-based models and hybrid models \cite{KoppenolThesis}.
+One of the subcategories of the continuum hypothesis-based models are the mech\-a\-no-(bio)chemical models.
+These models together with hybrid models served as a basis for the morphoelastic model that we use in this study and that is developed by Koppenol and Vermolen \cite{Koppenol2017a}.

-This model is based on the following principle \citep{Hall}: the total deformation is decomposed into a deformation as a result of growth or shrinkage and a deformation as a result of mechanical forces.
+This model is based on the following principle \cite{Hall}: the total deformation is decomposed into a deformation as a result of growth or shrinkage and a deformation as a result of mechanical forces.
 In a mathematical context, one considers the following three coordinate systems: ${\bf X}$, ${\bf X}_e(t)$, and ${\bf x}(t)$, which, respectively, represent the initial coordinate system, the equilibrium at time $t$ that results due to growth or shrinkage, and the current coordinate system that results due to growth or shrinkage and mechanical deformation.
 Assuming sufficient regularity, the deformation gradient tensor is written by

-in which the tensor $Z$ represents the deformation gradient tensor due to growth or shrinkage, and $A$ represents the deformation gradient due to mechanical forces.
+in which the tensor $Z$ represents the deformation gradient tensor due to growth or shrinkage, and $A$ represents the deformation gradient due to mechanical forces \cite{Goriely2006,Hall,Rodriguez1994}.

 The beauty of this model is that we can simulate a permanent deformation, which results from the contraction process in burn wound healing.
 The main variable in this model is the displacement of the skin ($u$), i.e., the variable that makes us able to determine the surface of the wound, and in later stages, the scar.
 Besides these results, we can also determine the degree of ‘discomfort’ that the patient experiences.
 We do this by integrating over the entire tissue, including the undamaged part, yielding the total strain energy density.
 With this we show to what extent there is an elongation in the entire tissue compared to the situation in which there would be no burn.
 This elongation, which in principle is simply determined by variations in local displacement, may signal nerves, which may cause the patient to experience a nagging sensation.
 This leads to discomfort in the patient.